-Emidio Sciulli joins Sandy Rattray on The CIO Agenda to discuss how investors can extract more alpha from their trading strategies.
+Emidio Sciulli discusses how investors can extract more alpha from their trading strategies.

 With the rise of systematic trading and machine learning-driven investment strategies, investors are moving towards faster, higher turnover strategies.
 For those strategies, the measurement of these costs is crucial and potentially can cause some strategies to become unprofitable if not properly considered.